Horlacher/VolunteersGuide/README.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-PLATO integration
+The Volunteer's Guide (Alliance network)

 == Description ==
-Integrates [PLATO](https://workcamp-plato.org/) features into a Wordpress page.
+Helps volunteers to find an international workcamp of the Alliance network directly on your WordPress website.

+Allows organisations of the Alliance network to into their website with the use of [PLATO](https://workcamp-plato.org/).
 Requires an Alliance membership and your PLATO ID to be of use.
-PLATO is the official PLAcement TOol for [The Alliance](http://www.alliance-network.eu/).
+PLATO is the official PLAcement TOol for the [Alliance of European Voluntary Service Organisations](http://www.alliance-network.eu/).

 = Features =
-* Integrate the PLATO search form as an iFrame [plato_searchform]
+* PLATO search form, integrated as an iFrame [volug_searchform]
-* World map which links countries to its workcamp list on PLATO [plato_worldmap]
+* Interactive world map, countries are linked to workcamp list on PLATO [volug_worldmap]
-* Create button to apply for a certain project on PLATO [plato_projectbutton code="projectcode"]
+* Button to apply for a certain project on PLATO [volug_projectbutton code="projectcode"]

 == Screenshots ==
-1. Example of the world map feature on workcamp.ch
+1. Example of the world map feature on [workcamp.ch](https://www.workcamp.ch/)

 == Frequently Asked Questions ==
 = I've found a bug, what can I do? =
-Please report bugs on [GitHub](https://github.com/horlacher/wp-plugin-plato) = I want a new feature, what can I do? =
+Please report bugs on [GitHub](https://github.com/Horlacher/VolunteersGuide) = I want a new feature, what can I do? =
-Please send me a pull request on [GitHub](https://github.com/horlacher/wp-plugin-plato).
+Please send a pull request on [GitHub](https://github.com/Horlacher/VolunteersGuide).
-= Are you related to PLATO? =
+= Are you related to PLATO or the Alliance? =
-No, this plugin is developed independently.
-This plugin was initially built for the swiss Alliance member [Workcamp Switzerland](https://www.workcamp.ch), but is now available for .
+No, this plugin was initially built for the swiss Alliance member [Workcamp Switzerland](https://www.workcamp.ch), but is now available for the whole network.

 == Requirements ==
 * PHP 7